mhdzli/dotfiles/README.md

 # mz-dotfiles
 My configs and dotfiles for [`Hyprland`](https://hyprland.org) and [SWAYWM](https://swaywm.org/).
 Sway is almost a drop-in replacement for i3, but you may have to make a few changes to get everything working correctly.
 There is an [`i3 Migration Guide`](https://github.com/swaywm/sway/wiki/i3-Migration-Guide) on `Sway` wiki.
 Most of the tools and configurations on `sway` work properly on `hyprland`, because they both are based on `wlroots`.

 I prefer to keep most of my system configs in my `$HOME`.
 But some of them are needed to be done in `root` directory.
-So I add those into [root/etc](../../tree/master/src/root/etc).
-These configs are needed to add a few functions for my laptop and in most cases you don't need them.(eg: A [udev rule](../master/src/root/etc/udev/rules.d/99_battery_threshold.rules) to set charging [threshold for battery](https://fosstodon.org/@mzeinali/103684222479793025).)
+So I add those into [root branch](../../tree/root/).
+These configs are needed to add a few functions for my laptop and in most cases you don't need them.(eg: A [udev rule](../root/etc/udev/rules.d/99_battery_threshold.rules) to set charging [threshold for battery](https://fosstodon.org/@mzeinali/103684222479793025).)

 I use us, ir-mz (a custom Persian layout with minor modifications to Persian standard) layouts for may keyboard and there are some configs related to that. you may not need those too.